PatrickJHess/Vol-3-Chap-2-Chap-3/Chapter_Two_Summary.md

-# Updating Quoted Bond Prices With Accrued Interest
+# Updating Quoted Bond Prices with Accrued Interest

 This chapter focused on the calculation and concept of accrued interest, utilizing the **datetime module** as the primary tool.
 The calculations were applied to the *bond_data* DataFrame, which contained information for 304 bonds.
 After successfully calculating and adding the accrued interest to the DataFrame, the data was then exported to an Excel workbook.